The Deadly Dyatlov Pass

 So here are some creepy-cold writing prompts!

-*Before we even get into the wild theories, it is worth noting that the group originally had ten members.
+*A bad omen.
+Before we even get into the wild theories, it is worth noting that the group originally had ten members.
 One turned back because of knee pain that made it too difficult to hike.
 A fictional retelling could have this person having a prophetic dream of doom or fearing that the group or hike was cursed.

 *As promised: wild theories!
 The first is secret weapons testing or military action.
 The idea is that the hikers ended up in what was supposed to be an unoccupied area that was being used by the military, and became accidental victims.
 One of the bodies apparently showed traces of radiation and some bodies were said to be tanned, so that might be a clue to what kind of weapon was used.
 But really any kind of experimental weapon could work.
 (It is worth noting that the tanned bodies have a natural explanation: mummification via exposure can cause skin to darken.)
 Or perhaps the hikers saw something they should not have seen and their deaths were not accidental at all.

-*Aliens!
+*Keep watching the skies!
 Obviously aliens are a favorite paranormal explanation for Dyatlov Pass.
 People reported seeing lights in the sky, and aliens could have unknown weapons that could cause disorientation, which could explain the group fleeing from their tent without their shoes.
 The aliens didn’t abduct anyone, so what they were up to is anyone’s guess.

-*Monsters!
+*Creature feature.
 You’ll have to ignore the fact that there were no animal footprints left, but one could create a mountain-dwelling cryptid (perhaps the Abominable Snowman) who didn’t like people camping on his mountain.

-*Human drama.
+*Dark drama.
 The real Dyatlov Pass group got along well, by all reports.
 But one could plot out a disagreement that grows into epic proportions in the cold, snowy night, and leads to a violent end.

 Hope you enjoyed your Weird Wednesday in the mountains!
 Maybe this isn’t the best place to camp, though.